-Finding effect through the inception of the Fraud Act 2006 there are three means by which fraud can occur; namely fraud by false representation, failure to disclose information and by abuse of position.
-Here we shall look at each one respectively and support with suitable cases where applicable.
+When finding effect through the inception of the Fraud Act 2006, there are three ways fraud can occur: fraud by false representation, failure to disclose information and abuse of position, which we shall look at here and support each one with suitable cases where applicable.

 Fraud by False Representation

-S.2(1) of the Fraud Act clearly states that a person is guilty of fraud by false representation when it is proven that they did so to (i) cause gain for themselves or another party or (ii) cause or expose another person to loss or a risk of loss (this can be achieved in a number of ways and so oral and written methodology equally apply).
-This was demonstrated in R v Lambie in which a consumer continued to use her credit card despite exceeding her credit limit and after being asked by the bank to return it.
+S.2(1) of the Fraud Act clearly states that a person is guilty of fraud by false representation when it is proven that they did so to (i) cause gain for themselves or another party or (ii) cause or expose another person to loss or a risk of loss (this can be achieved in a number of ways and so oral and written methodology equally apply), as demonstrated in R v Lambie, when a consumer continued to use her credit card, despite exceeding her credit limit and after being asked by the bank to return it.

 Fraud by Failure to Disclose Information

 Subject to s.3 of the Fraud Act, a person dishonestly failing to disclose information when (i) under a legal duty to so and (ii) by intention gains for themselves or another or causes or exposes another to a loss or risk of loss is thus guilty (where proven) of fraud.

 As this relates more to those in public body roles or parties to contract, the establishment of guilt falls to the judicial interpretation of civil law and statute as opposed to the collective opinion of a jury.

 An example of this R v Padellec in which a man accused of harbouring indecent images on his computer refused to disclose the encryption password as required under s.53 of the Regulation of Investigatory Powers Act 2000.

 After being summarily convicted, the appellant appealed under plea in order to reduce his sentence; at which point, Singh J exclaimed: